Aliases for FABP2 Gene

 GeneCards Summary for FABP2 Gene

 FABP2 (Fatty Acid Binding Protein 2, Intestinal) is a Protein Coding gene.
-Diseases associated with FABP2 include ileitis and intestinal disease.
-Among its related pathways are Fat digestion and absorption and PPAR signaling pathway.
-GO annotations related to this gene include fatty acid binding and long-chain fatty acid transporter activity.
+Diseases associated with FABP2 include acute vascular insufficiency of intestine and perinatal necrotizing enterocolitis.
+Among its related pathways are Metabolism and Fat digestion and absorption.
+GO annotations related to this gene include transporter activity and fatty acid binding.
 An important paralog of this gene is FABP7.

 UniProtKB/Swiss-Prot for FABP2 Gene

 FABP are thought to play a role in the intracellular transport of long-chain fatty acids and their acyl-CoA esters.
 FABP2 is probably involved in triglyceride-rich lipoprotein synthesis.
 Binds saturated long-chain fatty acids with a high affinity, but binds with a lower affinity to unsaturated long-chain fatty acids.
 FABP2 may also help maintain energy homeostasis by functioning as a lipid sensor